Buffalo-Crow/se_project_react/README.md

 # WTWR

 What to wear is a simple user friendly application and it's technology makes suggestions on what to wear depending on the weather.
-The weather is set by using location and implements using an api, in addition to another api to store data, retrieve and make changes.
+This project implements user auth which is a key in any application.
-The second API works in conjunction with a mock server.
+The weather is set by using location and implements using a weather API, in addition to another API to store data, retrieve and make changes.
+(CRUD)

 The journey with this creation was the hardest by far but one of the most rewarding projects that I have worked on to date.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# [Link to the back end project] (https://github.com/Buffalo-Crow/se_project_express)

 Currently, two official plugins are available: